erezgeva/libptpmgmt/README.md

 need to write a wrapping in C++ and combine it with their application.

 # <u>Scripting</u>
 This project uses [SWIG](http://www.swig.org/) to generate wrapper to script languages.
 For now, we support:

   * Perl version 5
-  * Python 2.7 and Python 3
+  * Python version 3
-  * Lua 5.1, 5.2, 5.3, 5.4
+  * Lua versions 5.1, 5.2, 5.3, 5.4
   * Ruby version 2
   * PHP version 7
   * TCL version 8